mohammad-ebadi/Html-Css/README.md

 # Html-Css
-This repo is for practicing purposes
+This repo is for practicing purposes.